A dashboard in the FullStory app showing session replay metrics and rage clicks

 • How do I answer a ticket that says, "It's not working" quickly and effectively—without further frustrating the customer?

-Integrate FullStory with help desk solutions
+Integrate Fullstory with help desk solutions

 With session replay tools you can match customer support tickets and customer service questions to session links.
-Learn how FullStory integrates with Intercom, Zendesk, Trello, Slack, etc.
+Learn how Fullstory integrates with Intercom, Zendesk, Trello, Slack, etc.

 Bellow are examples of how session replay is used to help support professionals get the context they need to help customers faster.